hhYang520/MDT/README.md

 # Code for MDT Algorithm
 This repository contains a reference implementation of the algorithms for the paper:
 Towards Truss-Based Temporal Community Search.
-Anonymous.
-Submit to KDD2025

 ## Environment